MicroJoe/avr_attiny13a_bootstrap/README.md

 This is a simple example Makefile cross compiling project for the AVR ATtiny13A microcontroller.

+## Dependencies

+If you are using Archlinux, you will need to install the following
+dependencies:

+ - `avr-gcc`, GCC for the AVR architecture.
+ - `avr-libc`, the C header files for AVR C programming.
+ - `avrdude`, the flashing toolkit for AVR ICSP.

+Package naming should be similar if using other GNU/Linux distros.

 ## Makefile rules

 This Makefile is very simple and have two important rules.